Kris L. Hardin

-Kris L. Hardin FRGS PhD (March 7, 1953 – August 21, 2012), anthropologist and writer, was a Fellow of the Royal Geographical Society, and an associate professor of anthropology at the University of Pennsylvania.
-She carried out an extensive anthropological study in the Kono district of Sierra Leone.
+Kris L. Hardin FRGS PhD (March 7, 1953 – August 21, 2012), was a US-American anthropologist and writer.
+She was a Fellow of the Royal Geographical Society, and an associate professor of anthropology at the University of Pennsylvania.
+She carried out an extensive anthropological study in the Kono district of Sierra Leone, West Africa.

 Hardin was born in Fresno, California, daughter of Douglas and Eleanor Hardin.
 She was awarded a PhD in anthropology from Indiana University, a Fulbright scholarship, a Rockefeller scholarship, and a fellowship by the Smithsonian Institution.

-Following completion of her formal study, she spent several years doing fieldwork amongst the Kono people of Kainkordu, a Chiefdom of Sierra Leone in the Kono District.
+Following completion of her formal studies, she spent several years doing fieldwork among the Kono people of Kainkordu, a Chiefdom of Sierra Leone in the Kono District.

 Upon her return from Sierra Leone, she met, and later married, writer and photographer Michael Katakis, with whom she spent 25 years collaborating on projects throughout the world.
 Together, they produced exhibitions and books derived from their work.

-In 2009 the results of their activities, comprising thousands of pages of field notes and photographs, were presented to the British Library.
+In 2009, the results of their activities, comprising thousands of pages of field notes and photographs, were presented to the British Library.
 Interviews were held which included a joint interview with Katakis and Hardin and two individual life story interviews.
-An exhibition, 'Michael Katakis Photographs', was held in the British Library, which featured photographs from the projects 'The Vietnam Veterans Memorial', 'Troubled Land: 12 Days Across America' (a portrait of the US in the days after the September 11 attacks) and 'A Time and Place Before War', which documented life in Sierra Leone before the outbreak of Sierra Leone Civil War in 1991).
+An exhibition, Michael Katakis Photographs, was held in the British Library, which featured photographs from the projects "The Vietnam Veterans Memorial", "Troubled Land: 12 Days Across America" (a portrait of the US in the days after the September 11 attacks) and "A Time and Place Before War", which documented life in Sierra Leone before the outbreak of Sierra Leone Civil War in 1991.

-Hardin was a painter who produced work in oil and watercolor.
-In 1999 she was elected Fellow of the Royal Geographical Society, and in 2011 she was presented to Her Majesty, Queen Elizabeth.
+Hardin was also a painter who produced work in oil and watercolor.
+In 1999, she was elected Fellow of the Royal Geographical Society, and in 2011 she was presented to Queen Elizabeth.

-Hardin died on August 21, 2012 as a result of brain tumor.
+Hardin died on August 21, 2012, as a result of brain tumor.